 Absence up to and including five term-time days

 Students who are unable to meet a submission date because of medical or other problems should inform their class teacher.
-In the case of any formally assessed essay or other work an extension must be requested from the Undergraduate Senior Student Administrator, Lauren Wardle.
+In the case of any formally assessed essay or other work an extension must be requested from the Undergraduate Senior Student Administrator, Laura Clover.
 Individual unit teachers should NOT be asked about extensions.

 Students should note that they must apply for an extension BEFORE the deadline for submission, as extensions will not normally be granted retrospectively.
 If an extension is granted, a new submission date will be set; students will be penalised if they miss this second deadline, unless they have applied for a further extension by supplying evidence of continuing medical problems.
 Marks will be deducted if deadlines are missed.